GeorgeLiu98/SmartClass-School-Management-System/README.md

 # SmartClass-School-Management-System

 ## Objective:
 SmartClass is a self development and learning project still ongoing based on an online open source project called RuoYi.
 By understanding RuoYi's code implementation and design methodologies, additional modules can be added into the system by creating and modifying Java, HTML, CSS and JavaScript code with additional functionalities.
-This project allows users to enter, search and modify data records from a front-end user interface.
+Purpose of this project to allow users to enter, search and modify data records from a front-end user interface.

 This project is developed and designed for self-learning purpose only.